whoisarte/QuarrelApp/README.md

     - MVVM

-I performed it just for the registry purpose, so it is relatively simple.
+I performed it just for the registry purpose in 3 days, so it is relatively simple.

 ![alt text](https://github.com/whoisarte/QuarrelApp/blob/master/Gif.gif "Logo Title Text 1")